wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

 ## Step 2 - Update the deployment configurations

-Follow the steps given below to configure how your Micro Integrator deployment should be set up.
+Follow the steps below to configure how your Micro Integrator deployment should be set up.

 1. Open the `values.yaml` file in the `<HELM_HOME>/mi` folder of your local copy.